Can students nominate themselves?

 As detailed as possible.
 If you are involved in an organization, list the extent of your involvement as well as the purpose of the organization.
 If you are an officer, list the duties of your job and your accomplishments in the position.
 The committee cannot read more into the application than the information you give.
 If you do not explain your involvement, they will not understand how active you were or how much time the position took.
-Some members of the committee may not know all of the specific organizations on the ASU campus or what they do, so it helps to be specific.
+Some members of the committee may not know all of the specific organizations on the A-State campus or what they do, so it helps to be specific.

 Aren’t these awards just for students involved in campus organizations like SGA?